Andrew McCutchen Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.476) this season, fueled by 10 hits.
+- McCutchen has 11 hits this season and a team-best OBP of .468.

-- Among qualified hitters, he ranks 35th in batting average, while his on-base percentage ranks eighth and he is 67th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 10th, and he is 53rd in the league in slugging.

+- In 58.3% of his games this season (seven of 12), McCutchen has picked up at least one hit, and in three of those games (25.0%) he recorded at least two.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.